saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 ## Salt concepts and architecture overview.

-SaltStack comes with its own set of terms and terminolgy.
+SaltStack comes with its own set of terms and terminology.
 This can be overwhelming at first.
 The following picture captures part of the architecture and displays a lot 'Saltspeak':

 {:refdef: style="text-align: center;"}
 ![SaltStack architecture](/img/saltstack-architecture.png "SaltStack architecture")